Opt-Out Domain & IP Address Management Best Practices

 In general terms, the levels of risk tolerance toward potential Opt-Out Domain and IP Address compromise can be categorized into three levels.

-Low Risk Tolerance – A company that wants to take multiple steps to limit the potential of having all of their Opt-Out Domains or IP Addresses compromised by a single blacklisting issue.
+Low Risk Tolerance – Companies that want to take multiple steps to limit the potential of having all of their Opt-Out Domains or IP Addresses compromised by a single blacklisting issue.
 Companies in certain verticals (finance, insurance, etc.) where data security and brand safety are always a particularly high priority may be more likely to fit into this category, but any Advertiser may choose to take this approach.

 Medium Risk Tolerance – Companies that want to avoid the impact of potential blacklisting or other potential issues affecting their Opt-Out Domains and IPs, but balance that goal against other factors (program complexity, cost etc.) and are looking for a middle-ground solution.